huy/lucene-notes/query-execution.md

 ## How query is executed

+**Rewrite**

+A complex query is rewrite i.e. decomposed with respect to query combinator into a tree of sub queries.

+**Filtering**

-A complex query is rewrite i.e. decomposed into a tree of sub queries, each is evaluated lazily bottom up, their lazy results are combined in form of document iterator `DocEnum` satisfying the given query.
+Each elementary query is evaluated (lazily if it is possible) bottom up, their results are combined in form of document iterator `DocEnum` satisfying the given query.

-Internally there are 3 main classes involved `Query`, `Weight` and `Scorer`. `Query` creates `Weight`, which is represents runtime aspect of `Query`, `Weight` creates `Scorer`, which is iterator of document matching the query.
+Internally main classes involved in filtering are `Query`, `Weight`, `Scorer`. `Query` creates `Weight`, which is represents runtime aspect of `Query`, `Weight` creates `Scorer`, which is iterator of document matching the query.

 Elementary query at leaf of a query tree uses inverted index to retrieve set of documents containing specified term.
 This literally means for an elemetary query to work a term is needed.